NICHD-BSPC/intro-rnaseq-hpc/lessons/05_qc_running_fastqc_interactively.md

 $ module load fastqc/0.12.1
 ```

 Once a module for a tool is loaded, you have essentially made it directly available to you to use like any other basic shell command (for example, `ls`).
-Now what happens when you run FASTQC
+Now what happens when you list the modules?

 ``` bash
 $ module list